Bitcoin scalability: Block size increases

 Bitcoin has a block time of 10 minutes and a block size of 1 MB.
 Various increases to this limit, and proposals to remove it completely, have been proposed over bitcoin's history.
 Implementing any of these proposals involves a fork.
+The common argument against such increases is the additional difficulty and expense of running a full node (i.e. one carrying the entire distributed ledger).
+This is due to the increased overall size of the ledger, which puts puts pressure on the node in terms of both RAM and storage space.

 Litecoin produces blocks four times faster than Bitcoin which leads to a 4x improvement in throughput.
 Dogecoin has even more throughput with a block time of 1 minute.
 Bitcoin Cash has a block size of 32 MB and hence 32x more throughput than Bitcoin.
 Bitcoin SV removed the block size limit altogether.